 In the last 10 years, through concerted efforts across education institutions, nonprofits and the philanthropic community, the percentage of Chicago Public School 9th graders completing 4-year college degrees rose from a bleak 8% to 18%.
 While this is encouraging progress, the reality for far too many local students is that college still isn’t translating into completion and success beyond graduation.

 Braven is proud to be joining city-wide efforts to ensure all Chicago students maximize their talent.

-We are embarking on a founding partnership with National Louis University’s Harrison Professional Pathways Program and will become a systemic career-acceleration approach for all sophomores.
-National Louis University’s forward thinking leadership and commitment to better preparing underrepresented students for careers make it an ideal founding partner.
+We embarked on a founding partnership with National Louis University’s Undergraduate College, formerly known as the Harrison Professional Pathways Program, and will become a systemic career-acceleration approach for all sophomores.
+National Louis University’s forward-thinking leadership and commitment to better preparing underrepresented students for careers make it an ideal founding partner.
 Students earn their Bachelor’s for $40,000 and choose one of six career pathways.
 The student body is 95% people of color and 85% Pell Grant eligible.